Communication Complexity of the Secret Key Agreement in Algorithmic Information Theory

 We cannot apply Newman's theorem directly in our setting.
-The first reason is that we deal with \emph{private} sources of randomness; the second one is that we care about not only the result obtained by Alice and Bob but also about the relation between the final result (the secret key) and the transcript of the communication (the secrecy condition).
-However, the ideas used in the proof of Newman's theorem (random sampling) can be adapted to our setting.
+The main reason is that we care about not only the result obtained by Alice and Bob but also about the relation between the final result (the secret key) and the transcript of the communication (the secrecy condition).
+In general, we cannot reduce the number of random bits used in such a protocol to $O(\log n)$, but we will see that $O(n)$ random bits is always enough.
+In an arbitrary protocol of this type we cannot delegate the task of generating the random bits to only one participant of the protocol, and Alice and Bob must be careful when communicating the produced random bits to each other.
+Indeed, sending the random bits via the communication channel not only affects the communication complexity of the protocol but may also reveal to the eavesdropper some information on the resulting secret key.
+Thus, another technical difficulty with our communication protocols is that we have to deal with two \emph{private} sources of randomness (we need to handle separately the random bits produced by Alice and the ones produced by Bob).
+However, the ideas used in the proof of Newman's theorem (random sampling) can be adapted to this setting.
 We are not aware of such results being previously published, so in what follows we present it in more detail.